bifravst/bifravst/README.md

 ![Bifravst: Cat Tracker IoT example](./docs/logo-with-text.png)

-**With *Bifravst* developers are able to set up their devices using their cloud provider and start developing custom firmware for their prototype within minutes.**
+**With *Bifravst* developers are enabled to set up a real world IoT solution using their cloud provider and start adapting the sample firmware and software for their use case within minutes.**

 *Bifravst* aims to provide answers and best practices to these questions:

 - *How can I connect Nordic's long-range chips to my cloud provider?*
 - *How do devices send data into the cloud?*
 - *How can data be sent to the devices?*
-- *How do can users and other services interact with devices?*
+- *How can users and other services interact with devices?*
 - *How can I update the application firmware of my devices while they are deployed in the field?*

+*Bifravst* is licensed under the [MIT license](./LICENSE).

 ### Comparison to nRF Connect for Cloud